TheAppGuys/winzigsql/README.md

     <dependency>
       <groupId>de.theappguys</groupId>
       <artifactId>winzigsql</artifactId>
-      <version>0.1-SNAPSHOT</version>
+      <version>1.0</version>
     </dependency>

 ## Basic Usage ##
 This is a quick tutorial that shows all of WinzigSQL's major features. you can use each of them separately, but they are designed to work hand-in-hand.

 WinzigSQL does not create any table statements etc. for you, so the first step is to provide the SQL files necessary to set up your database.
-The table creation statements are always executed from the file: `res/raw/create_db.sql`.
-Lets fill it with some dummy tables:
+The table creation statements are always executed from the file: `res/raw/create_db.sql`. (or, based on the current locale, from another raw folder) Lets fill it with some dummy tables:

     --Table for foos
     CREATE TABLE foo (